B.Slade: 2014–present

 2014 saw a resurgence from the artist as a viable mainstream producer and songwriter, placing songs on albums from Sheila E. (Icon) and Faith Evans (Incomparable).
 He also wrote and co-produced Angie Fisher's smash hit single, "I.R.S.".
-The song was instantly a runaway hit upon debut on Stevie Wonder's L.A.-based radio station KJLH, before going nationwide and peaking at No. 29 on Billboards Adult R&B chart shortly thereafter.
+The song became a runaway hit upon its debut on Stevie Wonder's Los Angeles radio station KJLH, before going nationwide and peaking at No. 29 on Billboards Adult R&B chart shortly thereafter.
 "I.R.S." was nominated for Best Traditional R&B Performance at the 57th Annual Grammy Awards, garnering Fisher her first Grammy nod and giving him his third.
-He is currently working with Fisher on her debut album from Hidden Beach Records.
+He worked with Fisher on her debut album from Hidden Beach Records.

-In 2015, he co-wrote several songs on Elijah Blake's debut album, including the smash hit "I Just Wanna..." (which peaked at No. 23 on Billboard's Hot R&B Songs chart) and its title track, "Shadows & Diamonds".
+In 2015, he co-wrote several songs on Elijah Blake's debut album, Shadows & Diamonds, including the hit "I Just Wanna..." (which peaked at No. 23 on Billboard's Hot R&B Songs chart) and its title track.
 He also wrote and arranged the song "Unhappy" from Jordin Sparks' third album, Right Here Right Now, and produced comeback singles from Tisha Campbell-Martin and Chaka Khan.
-He was also a singer, writer and producer on Snoop Dogg's acclaimed 2016 Gospel compilation album, Bible of Love.
+B.Slade also contributed as a singer, writer, and producer on Snoop Dogg's gospel compilation album, Bible of Love (2016).

 Acting and musical theatre

-Along with the many changes made by Williams in 2008, a foray into acting became part of his long list of endeavors.
-Williams made his film debut in the 2008 Charlie Murphy comedy The Hustle, which was released to home video in 2011.
+Along with the many changes made by B.Slade in 2008, a foray into acting became part of his long list of endeavors.
+He made his film debut in the 2008 Charlie Murphy comedy The Hustle, which was released to home video in 2011.
 In September 2008, he played the role of James "Thunder" Early in a San Diego production of the Broadway musical Dreamgirls.
-Later in 2008 and early 2009, Williams played the character of Rolin in Princess & The Black Eyed Pea at the Lyceum Theater in San Diego.
-In 2011, he played the starring role in San Diego Repertory Theatre's production of The Who's Tommy, His performance earned him the Craig Noel Award for Best Male Lead Performance in a Musical.
+Later in 2008 and early 2009, B.Slade played the character of Rolin in The Princess and The Black-Eyed Pea at the Lyceum Theater in San Diego.
+In 2011, he played the starring role in San Diego Repertory Theatre's production of The Who's Tommy.
+His performance earned him the Craig Noel Award for Outstanding Lead Performance in a Musical.